glahitette/kubernetes/k8s_cheat_sheet.md

 - Upgrade a release, e.g. `helm upgrade my-api-v2 bitnami/nginx`
 - Undo a helm rollout/upgrade: `helm rollback`
 - Delete an installed release with `helm uninstall <release_name>`

-### Cluster administration
-- Drain a node: `k drain [--ignore-daemonsets --force] <node name>`
-  - The kubectl drain subcommand on its own does not actually drain a node of its DaemonSet pods: the DaemonSet controller (part of the control plane) immediately replaces missing Pods with new equivalent Pods.
-  - The DaemonSet controller also creates Pods that ignore unschedulable taints, which allows the new Pods to launch onto a node that you are draining.
-- Resume scheduling **new pods** onto the node: `k uncordon <node name>`

-### Pods and containers
-- Startup probes: run at container startup and stop running once they succeed; very similar to liveness probes (which run constantly on a schedule); useful for legacy applications that can have long startup times.
-- Readiness probes: used to prevent user traffic from being sent to pods that are still in the process of starting up (e.g. pod STATUS = Running but READY = "0/1")
-  - Example: for a service backed by multiple container endpoints, user traffic will not be sent to a particular pod until its containers have all passed the readiness checks defined by their readiness probes.
-- Pod’s restart policy: Always (by default), OnFailure (restarted only if error code returned), and Never.
-- Pod with InitContainer(s) will show "Init(0/n)" in their STATUS during initialisation
-- A Mirror Pod represents a Static Pod in the Kubernetes API, allowing you to easily view the Static Pod's status.

-### Networking, services, DNS
-- The cluster has a single virtual network spanning across all Nodes.
-- Kubernetes **nodes** will remain `NotReady`, unable to run Pods, until a network plugin is installed. `Starting kube-proxy` will be shown in the nodes logs and no networking pods will exist.
-- Default FQDN:
-  - `<pod-ip-addess-with-dashes>.my-namespace.pod.cluster.local.`
-  - `my-service-name.my-namespace.svc.cluster.local.`
-- Ingress: manages external access to Services; more powerful than a simple NodePort Service (e.g. SSL termination, advanced load balancing, or namebased virtual hosting).

 [//]: # (### References)
 [//]: # (- https://kubernetes.io/docs/reference/k/cheatsheet/)